PaoLastHope/BADS7105/HOMEWORK 10/readme.md

 - Set status of customer.
 Not found -> New customer
 - Set status of customer.
 Less than 7 days -> Repeat customer
 - Set status of customer.
 More than 7 days -> Return customer
-- Compare again Repeat customer againg with another periods to find Churn customer
+- Compare Repeat customer againg with another periods.
+Not found -> Churn customer
 - Explore result with Google Data Studio

 SQL Query to calculate customer movement